-This topic describes a reference architecture for VMware Tanzu Application Service for VMs (TAS for VMs) on OpenStack.
-TAS for VMs runs on VMware Tanzu Operations Manager (Ops Manager), and this architecture is valid for most production-grade Ops Manager deployments in a single project using three availability zones (AZs).
+This topic tells you about the OpenStack reference architecture for VMware Tanzu Application Service for VMs (TAS for VMs), which runs on VMware Tanzu Operations Manager.
+This architecture is valid for most production grade Tanzu Operations Manager deployments in a single project using three availability zones (AZs).

-For general requirements for running Ops Manager and specific requirements for running Ops Manager on OpenStack, see OpenStack on Ops Manager Requirements.
+For general requirements for running Tanzu Operations Manager and specific requirements for running Tanzu Operations Manager on OpenStack, see OpenStack on Tanzu Operations Manager Requirements.

-An Ops Manager reference architecture describes a proven approach for deploying Ops Manager on a specific IaaS, such as OpenStack, that meets these requirements:
+a Tanzu Operations Manager reference architecture describes a proven approach for deploying Tanzu Operations Manager on a specific IaaS, such as OpenStack, that meets these requirements:

 Secure